Network Services 4

 Customer and supplier engagement

-This update follows earlier pre-market engagement held in February and March 2026.
+This update is about pre-market engagement held in February, March and May 2026.

 - shape the framework